impresso/impresso-pycommons/README.md

 1. **[Data Preparation]**: Conversion of the original media collections to unified base formats which will serve as input to the various data enrichment tasks and processes.
 Produces **prepared data**.
     - Includes the data stages: _canonical_, _rebuilt_, _evenized-rebuilt_ and _passim_ (rebuilt format adapted to the passim algorithm).
-2. **[Data Enrichment]**: All processes and task performing **text and media mining** on the prepared data, through which media collections are enriched with various annotations at different levels, and turned into vector representations.
+2. **[Data Enrichment]**: All processes and tasks performing **text and media mining** on the prepared data, through which media collections are enriched with various annotations at different levels, and turned into vector representations.
     - Includes the data stages: _entities_, _langident_, _text-reuse_, _topics_, _ocrqa_, _embeddings_, (and _lingproc_).
 3. **[Data Indexation]**: All processes of **data ingestion** of the prepared and enriched data into the backend servers: Solr and MySQL.
     - Includes the data stages: _solr-ingestion-text_, _solr-ingestion-entities_, _solr-ingestion-emb_, _mysql-ingestion_.